SCQF Level: 08

 Statement on Teaching, Learning and Assessment

 This module will consist of a series of lectures which will introduce key aspects of language study through a specific text or texts.
 The tutorials will take the form of workshops, where students will do their own analysis of further texts and discuss their findings and implications.
-The assessment for this module will be through a group presentation and a portfolio of work, to be completed throughout the semester in order to encourage students to write reflectively, creatively and academically, with feedback and feed−forward from their peers and tutors.
+The assessment for this module will be through weekly contributions to a discussion forum, and a critical text analysis, to be completed throughout the semester in order to encourage students to write reflectively, creatively and academically, with feedback and feed−forward from their peers and tutors.

 Teaching and Learning Work Loads

 |Unsupervised Practical Activity||0|